 The EEC was impressed by the quality of teaching staff.
-They are characterised by having strong didactical hearts pounding and by maintaining strong connections to the research community, which of course is an excellent combination (esp. for the PhD program).
+They are characterised by having strong didactical hearts pounding and by maintaining strong connections to the research community, which of course is an excellent combination (esp. for the PhD program that seamlessly follows the Master in approach).

-All teachers have h and i10 citation factors ranging around 35 and 60, and citations between 564 and 9018, which is the highest we have seen for Cypriote staff so far.
-Their involvement in many European research project gives ample opportunity for doctoral student participation and use of data and experiences.
+All have h and i10 citation factors ranging around 35 and 60, and citations between 564 and 9018, which is the highest we have seen for Cypriotic staff so far.
+Their involvement in many European research project gives ample opportunity for student participation or at least use of data and experiences.